 This learning path is designed to bring you up to speed on the command line and hone the necessary skills that will allow you to meet the prerequisites for Cloud Academy Labs involving the Linux command line.
 The course and Lab are meant to be completed at the same time allowing you to gain hands-on experience with what is shown in the course.
 Learning more about Linux and the command line could open up big opportunities for you and in your work environment.
 Linux and command line proficiency are a staple of many Cloud and DevOps engineer positions.
 Being able to efficiently perform tasks and automate repetitive jobs will be a springboard for success on your journey to mastering Linux and command line applications.

-- After completing this course you will:
+After completing this learning path you will:

 - Understand what the Linux command line is

 - Know how to issue commands at the command line

 - Use common commands for working with files and directories

 - Gain hands-on experience working at the command line (By completing the accompanying Lab)